 2.Anything else besides the ballistic helmets protection?

-In the past, common arguments against ballistic helmets included weight and comfort.
-Modern helmets have a very advanced suspension system that not only allows the helmet to be worn throughout the day, but is also part of the impact protection kit, helping to minimize the force that comes into contact with the head.
-Another common argument is that ballistic helmets can impair peripheral vision and thus adversely affect the perception of environmental noise.
-Both of these ideas have proved outdated.
-A correctly installed helmet will not interfere with vision at all, and normal hearing can be achieved.
-Many ballistic helmets are also designed for hearing protection, such as electronic earmuffs.
-These can actually improve security by amplifying speech and other normal noises while eliminating high-decibel noises (such as gunshots.
+Modern helmets have very advanced suspension systems that not only allow the helmet to be worn all day, but are also part of the impact protection kit, helping to minimize the force of contact with the head.
+Another common argument is that ballistic helmets impair peripheral vision, which can adversely affect the perception of ambient noise.
+It turns out that both ideas are outdated.
+A properly fitted helmet does not interfere with vision at all and allows for normal hearing.
+Many ballistic helmets are also designed for hearing protection, such as electronic ear muffs.
+These can actually improve safety by amplifying speech and other normal noise while canceling high-decibel noise, such as gunshots.
 It's hard to imagine a modern law enforcement or security agency not using or being allowed to wear ballistic helmets.
 It's like reducing the use of body armor.
 Ballistic helmets are well developed in business processes.